EvilSupahFly/Script-Collection/MP4-to-MP3/README.md

   * download mp4-to-mp3.sh from here
   * make the script executable
   * open a terminal in a folder with MP4 or M4A files and type:
-    - `./mp4-to-mp3.sh ./`
+    `./mp4-to-mp3.sh ./`

 If errors are encountered, it will leave a message about the problem file and move on to the next (if available).

-Currently, this only runs on APT based distros.
+Currently, this only runs on APT based distros, though I plan on updating this.

+...
+Eventually.